As recounted by Loughborough; My commentary on it following.

 There should be much personal discipline.
 There should be high standards, and especially for the first members who form the church nucleus.
 Notice where the focus lay – not in doctrines.
 The focus was very practical… not just the reforms (which are very important in themselves) but their relationship to God and one another.
 I think another good question might be: “How much time and quality do you spend in your devotional life each day?
 What is your reading plan like to read all of the Scriptures and the Testimonies?”
 My wife told me as we were reading through the questions together that when she was baptized as a child, it never even entered her head that she would have to pray or have a devotional life as a Christian.
 No one had taught her that.

-What makes this not a creed is that these are only (1) EXAMPLES of questions, not universal questions for the whole world body to follow; and (2) the rule of faith isn’t a list of doctrines laid out, but rather “the commandments of God and the faith of Jesus Christ,” (which was like their simple covenant creed), “the Bible,” “the truths of the Word,” and “the doctrines taught by the Seventh-day Adventists”; and (3) this is no written document but only a record.
+What makes this not a creed is that these are only (1) EXAMPLES of questions, not universal questions for the whole world body to follow; and (2) the rule of faith isn’t a list of doctrines laid out, but rather “the commandments of God and the faith of Jesus Christ,” (which was like their simple covenant creed), “the Bible,” “the truths of the Word,” and “the doctrines taught by the Seventh-day Adventists”; (3) this is no written document but only a record; and (4) these questions would not be asked of new prospective members but were only for initially organizing a church.
 These records, and records of past decisions, could play a role in church decisions, but because they were records and not creeds, ultimately the Holy Spirit could decide on matters through the human instrumentalities.
 That is largely how our pioneers operated, unlike the church manuals and fundamental beliefs we have today.

 It is very important for us to discern these distinctions.
 Today all of these three points are violated.
 There is no room for the Holy Spirit to work because everything is written out as a document for the whole world church to follow; it is nothing more than a business operation.
 You believe our creed of fundamentals and you are baptized.
 There is no questioning as to one’s spirituality, their devotional life, the actual practicing of the Bible, SOP, dress, and health principles they learn.
 None of that!
 And we are reaping the results.
 The world has converted the church instead of the church converting the world.
 Every manner of worldliness is present.